Cloud Security Basics for Non-Technical Business Owners

 Data Exposure

 Data in the cloud can be inadvertently exposed through misconfigurations or poor access controls.
+With 82% of breaches in 2025 involving cloud-stored data, protecting cloud data is critical.

 - Public cloud storage buckets